MimIR 0.1

 if (auto lit = Lit::isa<f32>(def)) {

-// lit is of type "std::optional<f32>"
+// lit has type "std::optional<f32>"

 }

-// asserts if def is not a Lit.
+// asserts if def is not a Lit

 auto lu64 = Lit::as(def);